Person of interest detained in Brown University shooting that killed 2 and wounded 9

 PROVIDENCE, R.I.
-(AP) — A person of interest was in custody Sunday after a shooting during final exams at Brown University that killed two students and wounded nine others, though key questions remained unanswered more than 12 hours after the attack.
+(AP) — A person of interest was in custody Sunday after a shooting during final exams at Brown University that killed two students and wounded nine others, though key questions remained unanswered nearly 24 hours after the attack.

 The shooting occurred during one of the busiest moments of the academic calendar, as final exams were underway.
 Brown canceled all remaining classes, exams, papers and projects for the semester and told students they were free to leave campus, underscoring the scale of the disruption and the gravity of the attack.

-“Everybody’s reeling, and we have a lot of recovery ahead of us,” Brown University President Christina Paxson said at a news conference.
-“Our community’s strong and we’ll get through it, but it’s devastating.”

-As of Sunday morning, one student had been released from the hospital, said Paxson.
+One student of the nine wounded students had been released from the hospital, said Paxson.
 Seven others were in critical but stable condition and one was in critical condition.

 Some business remain closed in shocked city

-Many area businesses announced Sunday that they would remain closed.
+Providence leaders said residents would notice a heavier police presence, and many area businesses announced Sunday that they would remain closed.
 A scheduled 5K run was postponed until next weekend.
-Providence leaders said residents would notice a heavier police presence.

-“We all, intellectually, knew it could happen anywhere, including here, but that’s not the same as it happening in our community, and so this is an incredibly upsetting and emotional time for Providence, for Brown, for all of us," Mayor Brett Smiley said at the news conference.
-“It's not something that we should have to train for, but we have.”

-Crystal McCollaum, of Chicopee, Massachusetts, was staying at the hotel where the arrest occurred.
-She was with her daughter to attend a cheerleading competition in Providence, but after hearing about the shooting, she thought they would be safer staying outside the city.
+Mayor Brett Smiley invited residents to gather Sunday evening in a city park where an event had been scheduled to light a Christmas tree and Hanukkah menorah.

+“For those who know at least bit of the Hanukkah story, it is quite clear that if we can come together as a community to shine a little bit of light tonight, there’s nothing better that we can be doing,” he told reporters.

 Exams were underway during shooting